A wondrous Tour de Culture

 Stage 3 of the Tour de France Femmes will take the riders from Reims to Épernay.
 This is another town close to the Tour organisers’ hearts, being the location of Julian Alaphilippe’s famous stage win and taking of the yellow jersey in 2019.

 This is just a small selection of the amazing locations that the Tour de France will visit in 2022, with many more sights to be discovered along the route.
-If you want to go see these places on two wheels for yourself, make sure to take out cycle specific travel insurance with Yellow Jersey to ensure you have the protection that you need.
+If you want to go see these places on two wheels for yourself, make sure to take out Yellow Jersey cycle travel insurance to ensure you have the protection that you need.